 OH – Quantities On Hand – the stock available on the system.

-The negative figure shows that dispensing was done against zero stock.
+The negative OH for Cotrimoxazole 400mg TAB figure 3.14 above shows that dispensing was done against zero stock.

 RRQ – this is the Recommended Re-order Quantities.
 This value is recommended as the user is expected to do a stock take before to identify expired medicines, brewages etc. Once a stock take has been done, the actual quantities (as they appear on the shelf) can be updated in the stock take menu (as discussed above).